 It’s October.
 Time to talk horror.
 This year I’m reviewing a different horror movie each day of the month.

-Most of my expectations were wrong, which is another reason I try to learn as little as possible about these movies before I actually watch them.
-Here’s a movie that’s very deserving of its cult status even though I’m still convinced Synapse Films marketed it as a cult classic long before the cult actually existed.
+Both my positive and negative expectations were wrong, which is another reason I try to learn little about these movies before I actually watch them.
+Rock N’ Roll Nightmare is deserving of its newfound cult status even though I’m convinced Synapse Films marketed it as a cult classic long before the cult actually existed.
 If this movie really did have a cult following in the 90s, how is it possible the MST3K guys never featured it?
 (Apparently there’s a RiffTrax, but that came out after the Synapse release.)

-Rock N’ Roll Nightmare is about a band who drags their uninterested girlfriends out to an old farm, the barn of which has been converted into a recording studio.
-The caretaker tells the band’s manager that the barn/studio has previously been used by Alice Cooper and, if my ears weren’t deceiving me, “Bob” Stewart.
-What the caretaker doesn’t say is the place is absolutely haunted… only that it isn’t.
+A band drags their uninterested girlfriends out to an old farm, the barn of which has been converted into a recording studio.
+The caretaker tells the band’s manager that the barn-studio was previously used by Alice Cooper and, if my ears weren’t deceiving me, “Bob Stewart.”
+The last ten minutes of the flick are brilliantly unexpected, it’s as if the filmmakers threw their hands up and said, “Eh, fuck it.
+We were making that movie, but now we’re making this movie.
+So enjoy these flying squids and homemade pyrotechnics.”

 Come back at midnight Central Time for the next movie.